thatlostboy/bamazon/README.md

 ----
 ## Overview
-Repository covers all three challenges of homework assignment:
+Aan Amazon-like cli storefront with a MySQL backend.
+This cli app will take in orders from customers and deplete stock from the store's inventory.
+This cli app will also track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+This repository covers all three challenges of homework assignment:

 * Challenge #1: Customer View  see [Video 1](http://en.wikipedia.org/wiki/Markdown)
 * Challenge #2: Manager View  see [Video 2](http://en.wikipedia.org/wiki/Markdown).
 * Challenge #3: Supervisor View see [Video 3](http://en.wikipedia.org/wiki/Markdown)

-packages used:
+Node packages used:

 * mysql
 * inquirer
 * easy-table (console.table was easier but did not have formatting for the price)

-> Markdown is a lightweight markup language, originally created by John Gruber and Aaron Swartz allowing people "to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML)".

 ----
-## usage
+## Usage
 1. clone repository
 1. npm install
 1. run mySQL commands from lines 1 through 25 "bamazonCustomer.sql" to